 When you’re a big company, sustainability is a big responsibility (our parent company Unilever buys 12% of the world’s black tea).
 Yet we think sustainable development is a great opportunity too – because we can help create a brighter future for our planet.
 One cup of tea at a time.

 FOR BIG AND SMALL FARMERS

 Of course, sustainability means looking after other people, too.
 Our tea farmers can be found in Kenya, Argentina, Tanzania and Sri Lanka – some of these tea farms we own.
 Plus 1000 tea farms and over 600,000 smallholder farms are sourced by us.
 And because we’re working on such a global scale, we’ve also teamed up with global organization, the Rainforest Alliance, to ensure that our tea offers a fair deal for all our workers.

 REACHING WIDER COMMUNITIES

 Being an independent organization, the Rainforest Alliance works with individuals, communities and companies (such as ours) to conserve biodiversity and ensure sustainable lifestyles.
-Our Lipton’s Kericho estate was the first tea plantation in the world to become Rainforest Alliance certified in 2007.
+Our Lipton’s Kericho estate was the first tea farm in the world to become Rainforest Alliance certified in 2007.
 And since 2015, 100% of our tea is sourced from Rainforest Alliance Certified tea gardens.
 It’s something we’re very proud of.